This holiday season 2022, we find ourselves in Paris.

 I was surprised when we enrolled Jackson years ago to discover that many of the students at Panama’s French school were Panamanian.
 Why would a Panamanian family, living in Panama City, choose to send their children to a French-language, French-curriculum school?
 I still don’t know the answer to that question, but today many more Panamanian families are opting for this approach to educating their kids.

 The parents of these wandering youngsters are in Panama as entrepreneurs, like Lief and me, or because the international companies they work for have placed them here.
 Some of the parents of Jackson’s school friends were in Panama working with the U.N. and other international organizations.
 Others were in the country for work related to various of this country’s many infrastructure projects.
 They and their children migrated to Panama from Mexico City or Caracas, Buenos Aires or Santiago, Paris or Madrid…

-And, again, their numbers have increased manyfold while we’ve been part of the charming community they create.
+And, again, their numbers increased manyfold while we were part of the charming community they create.